 Let me say first that I don’t picture God deriving any satisfaction or pleasure from the sufferings of people who reject his gracious offer of salvation.
 Instead, I envision God deeply grieved to see people experiencing the consequences of their choice against him.

 One corollary of my understanding of this issue is this: “No one will be in hell who doesn’t want to be there.”
-I simply can’t imagine God keeping a repentant person forever out of his presence by saying, “Sorry, you had your chance on earth and you didn’t take it, too late now.
+I simply can’t imagine God keeping a genuinely repentant person forever out of his presence by saying, “Sorry, you had your chance on earth and you didn’t take it, too late now.
 I realize you would have accepted me if you’d known then what you know now, but too bad, that’s just how it works.”
-I can’t give you all the details for how God might extend a welcome to someone after their death, because I don’t believe the Bible tells us enough about that for us to come to any firm conclusion.
+I don’t believe God is like that.
+I can’t provide details for how God might extend a welcome to someone after their death, because I don’t feel that the Bible tells us enough about that for us to come to any firm conclusion.
 But I think we have hints of it in passages like the one in 1 Peter that says Jesus “went and preached to the spirits who were in prison” and the one in Ephesians that says, “When he ascended on high he led a host of captives.”

-(I should specify that I’m not necessarily a universalist; I don’t assume that everybody will sooner or later accept God’s salvation.
+(I should specify that I’m not a universalist; I don’t assume that everybody will sooner or later accept God’s salvation.
 I think human freedom is so radical that the possibility always remains open that some will continue to choose against God.
 But I do believe that God’s offer of salvation is universal, open to everybody.
-As Peter writes in his second letter, God is “not willing that any should perish,” and so I don’t think that God ever gives up on anybody.)
+As Peter writes in his second letter, God is “not willing that any should perish.”)

 But my final observation has to be most directly about your main point: I don’t actually think that Jesus’ sufferings on the cross need to outweigh all human sufferings, the way his sacrifice needed to be great enough to pay for all human sin.
 Instead, the Bible encourages Jesus’ followers themselves to “fill up . . . what is still lacking in regard to Christ’s afflictions Christ’s afflictions, for the sake of his body, which is the church” (in other words, for those who already believe in him and for those who will come to believe in him).
 The reign of God—the sphere in which God’s will is done without resistance—advances in the world through suffering.
 Jesus’ followers, who now constitute his body on earth, are called to join in his sufferings so that God’s reign can continue to spread.